fieldtrip/website/faq/i_have_problems_reading_in_neuroscan_.cnt_files._how_can_i_fix_this.md

 ---
 title: I have problems reading in neuroscan .cnt files.
 How can I fix this?
+category: faq
-tags: [faq, raw, neuroscan, eeg, dataformat, preprocessing]
+tags: [raw, neuroscan, eeg, dataformat, preprocessing]
 ---

 # I have problems reading in neuroscan .cnt files.
 How can I fix this?